 2. Grease a bundt pan or a 9-inch tube pan.
 If you use a flat-bottomed tube pan, grease the bottom of the pan, line the bottom with parchment paper, and then grease the parchment paper.
 This will enable the cake to slip out of the pan easily.
-If however, you choose to use a bundt pan (which I think is prettier), just grease the pan thoroughly.

 3. Separate the egg yolks and whites into separate bowls.

 4. Use a fine grater to zest the lemon rind, and then juice lemon.